itskamalmehta/Metacrafters_ETH-AVAX_Functions-Errors/README.md

 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.18;

-contract ABCoin {
+contract APECoin {
-    string public name = "ABCoin"; // The name of the coin address public owner; // The owner of the contract mapping(address => uint) public balance; // Mapping to store balance of addresses
+    string public name = "APECoin"; // The name of the coin address public owner; // The owner of the contract mapping(address => uint) public balance; // Mapping to store balance of addresses